 What can we do about this?

-Firstly, you can offset the unfollows, by creating engaging optimized content that brings in new followers… but I know you’re working on doing that anyway! 😉
+Firstly, you can offset the unfollows, by creating engaging optimized content that brings in new followers… but I know you’re working on doing that anyway!?

 So, to stop people from unfollowing you when looking through their least interacted with tab, the obvious thing to do is to get them to interact with your account.
 This ensures that your profile doesn’t end up there in the first place.

-What I mean by this is to actually go through your follower list and look at their profiles, if you find anything relevant and recent, don’t be shy to drop a like and leave a value-rich comment (no generic emoji only, copy-paste comments, or asking for engagement on your profile).
+What I mean by this is to go through your follower list and look at their profiles, if you find anything relevant and recent, don’t be shy to drop a like and leave a value-rich comment (no generic emoji only, copy-paste comments, or asking for engagement on your profile).

 As these accounts are already following you, they’ll be far more inclined to stay engaged because you or your brand have shown that they go the extra mile with their audience.

-Right now it may be too early to get a definitive answer on whether or not this is going to be a great new feature for creators on the platform, but most of the evidence does suggest that creators will stand to benefit greatly in Instagram’s push away from vanity metrics and towards a more engaged and enriching user feed.
+Right now it may be too early to get a definitive answer on whether or not this is going to be a great new feature for creators on the platform, but most of the evidence does suggest that creators will stand to benefit greatly from Instagram’s push away from vanity metrics and towards a more engaged and enriching user feed.

 If you enjoyed this article, please save it to Pinterest.

-What do you think about Instagram’s new least interacted with feature?
+What do you think about Instagram’s least interacted with the feature?
 Will it be something that benefits you as a creator?
 Or as a user, will you be using it to clean up your follower list for a more engaging feed?